phaserjs/phaser/README.md

 * The mobile template has been updated (thanks @cryptographer #2518)
 * Video.onComplete wouldn't fire on iOS if the user hit the 'Done' button before the video had finished playing.
 It now uses the `webkitendfullscreen` event to detect this, and dispatches the `onComplete` signal should that event fire (thanks @kelu-smiley #2498)
 * Sound.addMarker now has a default value for the `duration` argument (1 second) to avoid the DOM Exception 11 error if you accidentally miss it out (thanks @mari8i #2508)
+* Removed the `Stage.updateTransform` calls from the main game loop, because it happens automatically as part of `Game.updateLogic` anyway, so was duplicating the workload for no reason.
+* TilemapLayer.postUpdate could potentially be called several times per frame (depending on device frame rate), which would cause multiple texture redraws, even though only the last texture is used during rendering.
+This has now been modified so that the local TilemapLayer canvas is only re-rendered once per frame, during the rendering phase, and not during the logic update phase.
+* Stage has had all of its core update loops modified, so they now iterate through the display list forwards, instead of in reverse.
+Stage.postUpdate is now also a lot smaller, with no conditional branching if there is a Camera Target or not.

 ### Bug Fixes